 McLean Hospital 115 Mill Street Belmont, MA 02478

-Major depressive disorder (MDD) affects about seven percent of people in the United States each year.
+Major depressive disorder (MDD) affects about 7% of people in the United States each year.
 Although researchers and clinicians know that stressful life events can trigger a depressive episode, the biological mechanisms behind it are not well understood.
 Studies led by Diego A. Pizzagalli, PhD, director of the Center for Depression, Anxiety and Stress Research (CDASR) at McLean Hospital, aim to reveal how depression changes the brain, enabling clinicians to identify people who are prone to the disorder and predict the possibility of recurrent episodes.
 “If we are able to predict the first onset of depression, we will hopefully one day be able to prevent it,” said Pizzagalli.

 MDD is caused by a complex interaction of personality traits, genetic predisposition, and life history, including adverse childhood experiences such as neglect or abuse and stressful events often coupled with feelings of entrapment.
 “Depression is multifactorial,” said Pizzagalli.
 “That’s the model that we embrace within the CDASR.
 We don’t just study biology or psychology.
 We also study the environment, genetics, the brain, behavior, and stress.
 We assess all of these variables because we believe they are all important in understanding depression.”

 Pizzagalli, who also directs the McLean Imaging Center, uses a variety of imaging techniques to map and describe the brains of people with MDD as well as people who might develop the disorder down the line.
 To understand why MDD occurs, he believes it is also important to understand why it re-occurs—a distinctive feature of the disorder.
 When people experience their first major depressive episode, it is usually after a traumatic or stressful life event.
 But the more relapses a person has, the more likely he or she is to experience an episode without a traditional trigger.